codekansas/tmesh/README.md

 pip install tmesh
 ```

-See the [examples](examples) directory to see how to use the package.
+See the [examples][examples-dir] directory to see how to use the package.

 The following script demonstrates how to use the package to generate an
 STL or OBJ file from a simple mesh: